Welcome, My name is Matt Fletcher and this is my Fletcher genealogy and family tree page.

 DNA testing.
 If you're serious about genealogy, you must get a DNA test done because you may not even be who you think you are.

-karen lynn wilson brighton michigan. douglas eugene johnson brighton michigan, douglas eugene johnson bakersville north carilina, 4585 buckingham, warren mi judy sharp, renee sharp, frank sharp, buckingham, colleen johnson brighton michigan, darlene johnson Columbiaville Michigan, allen johnson Yale Michigan doug johnson Yale Michigan, doug johnson brighton. brighton michigan, karen lynn johnson brighton michigan, karen lynn larson macomab twp, karen lynn wilson brighton michigan
+douglas eugene johnson brighton michigan, douglas eugene johnson bakersville north carilina, 4585 buckingham, warren mi judy sharp, renee sharp, frank sharp, buckingham, colleen johnson brighton michigan, darlene johnson Columbiaville Michigan, allen johnson Yale Michigan doug johnson Yale Michigan, doug johnson brighton. brighton michigan, karen lynn johnson brighton michigan, karen lynn

 Karen and I had very similar backgrounds I went back into the scant family information I had and looked to see if we were related in some way.
-Fletcher and Johnson are pretty common names and several Fletchers have married several Johnsons but I never found a link between the line of Douglas Eugene Johnson of Bakersville NC and my Fletcher line from Manchester kentucky and Kyles Ford Tennessee.
-In my research, one thing led to another and I traced my family back to early 1700s America through my DNA match to Dick Fletcher.
+Fletcher and Johnson are pretty common names and several Fletchers have married several Johnsons but I never found a link between the line of Douglas Eugene Johnson of Bakersville North Carolina and my Wilson Fletcher line from Manchester kentucky and Kyles Ford Tennessee.
+In my research, one thing led to another, I had a DNA test done and I traced my family back to early 1700s America through my DNA match to Dick Fletcher.

 Appalachian mountains to places like Detroit.